 Choosing a Career in Painting

-Recent studies show that in the coming years, the painting industry needs to grow by 12,500 to 15,000 workers per year.
-A career in the painting trade can be financially rewarding and provide satisfaction for the skilled craftsperson who takes pride in a job well done.
+Some studies show that the painting industry needs to grow by 12,500 to 15,000 workers per year.
+That includes a career as a kitchen cabinet painter.
+There has been a significant influx of cabinet refinishers in the North America kitchen cabinet painting market over the last 10 years.
+A career in the painting trade, including the niche market of kitchen cabinet painting, can be financially rewarding and provide satisfaction for the skilled painter who takes pride in a job well done.
 Work on the job, combined with the appropriate formal training, provides numerous career paths for professional growth in this thriving, technical industry.
-This module introduces the painting trade.
+Kitchen cabinet painting is a very technical process that attracts some of the best painters in the entire industry.
+This article introduces the painting trade with some specific thoughts about kitchen cabinet painting and refinishing in the Vancouver, British Columbia market.
 A brief history of the painting trade is covered first, followed by a description of the jobs and career path opportunities within the trade.
-The work ethics and attitudes of the successful painting/decorating professional are also covered.
+The work ethics and attitudes of the successful painting/decorating and kitchen cabinet professional are also covered.

 Craftspersons in the painting trade have a long history.
 Paint has been used as a form of decoration since prehistoric times.
 Early cave dwellers used plants, clay, and water to make paint.
 They used this paint to decorate their bodies and the walls of caves.
 Most of what these early people painted were lines that formed pictures.
 The people of ancient Egypt used to paint in tombs, palaces, and on temple walls using colors which they prepared from the soil.
 By 1500 B.C., they imported dyes such as indigo and madder.
 From these they made blue and red pigments.
 Pigments impart color and other properties to paint.
 The Egyptians were the first to use protective coatings They applied forms of pitch and balsam to seal their ships.
 They also developed and used water-based paints produced from freshly- burned lime (whitewash) with milk curds as abinder.
 A binder serves to bind or cement the pigment particles together upon drying of a paint.